UPDATED BY FRANZISKA SPRITZLER, RD, CDE

 Before You Go

-• Go online and read menus to see which seem most accommodating.
+- Go online and read menus to see which seem most accommodating.
 You can also call in advance to ask about options, which is especially helpful if you don’t get to choose the restaurant.

-• Check out our alcohol guidelines.
+- Be sure to check out our alcohol guidelines.

 Once Your at the Restaurant

-• Ask questions.
-Don’t be afraid to inquire what’s in a dish.
+- Ask questions: Don’t be afraid to inquire what’s in a dish.
 Servers these days are more aware of allergies and other dietary restrictions, so they should be able to tell you if there’s something to avoid.

-• Pay attention to your alcohol intake, as it can loosen your resolve.
-If you’re going to have a cocktail, it’s best to stick to wine and clear liquors: vodka, gin, or tequila.
+- Pay attention to your alcohol intake, as it can loosen your resolve: If you’re going to have a cocktail, it’s best to stick to wine and clear liquors: vodka, gin, or tequila.
 Have spirits with soda, on the rocks, or neat, and you can add a lemon twist or olives.
 Avoid sweet cocktails.

 During and After Dinner

-• Spread the word–if you have a great experience, make sure to share the news via social media.
+- Spread the word If you have a great experience, make sure to share the news via social media.
 The ketonian community will be grateful, and the restaurant will be encouraged to keep up the good work.

 Restaurant Dining Cheat Sheet